al-76/FlickrFindr/README.md

 ## Implemented extra mile
 * *Save prior search terms and present them as quick search options*<br>
-I used files because saving data have a flat simple structure
+I used files because the data has a flat simple structure
 * Page results (allowing more than the initial 25 to be displayed)
 * *Sensible error handling and unit testing*<br>
 Errors are handled and displayed as an overlay view.<br>